Growing Your Business

-Government agencies and large corporations purchase all the same products and services that most businesses do, however, selling to government agencies can be tricky and time consuming.
-Businesses throughout Central Florida rely on the professional assistance of the area’s Procurement Technical Assistance Centers.
+Government agencies and large corporations purchase all the same products and services that most business do, however selling to government agencies can be tricky and time consuming.

-Florida PTAC professionals provide small businesses assistance in understanding RFP’s and submitting bids to large businesses and government agencies.
-Additionally, the PTAC office may assist businesses in gaining certifications for women-, veteran- and minority-owned businesses which may benefit businesses as part of their bid responses.
+Florida APEX Accelerators provide small businesses assistance in understanding RFP’s and submitting bids to large businesses and government agencies, and assist businesses in gaining certifications for women-, veteran- and minority-owned businesses which may benefit businesses as part of their bid responses.

 Certification programs can help you market your business to both large business and governments.
 Many large corporations and governmental entities set-aside a percentage of their purchasing contracts for small businesses, minority, and/or women owned business enterprises.
 (MWBE) Becoming “certified” as one or more of these types of businesses enables a company to improve their bid on some contracting opportunities.
 The Certification Guide provides more details.

 Most government entities will require a company to at least go through a streamlined or shortened verification process that is specific to that agency.
 Certification can take from 30-90 days.

 The following Resource Partners assist in procurement and certification.